Language selection

 I have a confirmation number.
 Am I guaranteed to get invited to sponsor my parents and grandparents?

 Not everyone who’s invited to apply submits a complete application by the deadline specified in their invitation.
-Because of this, we have to accept more interest to sponsor form submissions than the number of applications we’ll accept.
+Because of this, we send more invitations than the application target for a given intake.

-For 2020, we’ll invite enough sponsors to receive 10,000 complete applications.
+For 2023, we’ll invite enough sponsors to receive 15,000 complete applications.

-If you have a confirmation number, don’t prepare your application before you’re invited to submit a complete application.
-We post the status of each invitation on our website every time we do a round of invitations.
+We post the status of those who have been invited to apply on our website once all invitations have been sent.
 Look up your confirmation number to find out if you’re invited to apply.

 If you’d like your parents and grandparents to come to Canada, the super visa is another option.
-Your parents and grandparents may be eligible to apply for a super visa to stay in Canada for up to 5 years at a time.
+Your parents and grandparents may be eligible to apply for a super visa to stay in Canada for 5 years at a time.

 I was invited to submit an application to sponsor my parents and grandparents.
 What do I do next?